sarmedalwan/Final-Year-Capstone-Project/README.md

 # Online Turn-Based Multiplayer Game
-This project is be a two-player online multiplayer strategy game, created in Java.
-The game is be turn-based, and is set in WW2 and focused on Operation Mars, a famous operation on the eastern front around the city of Rzhev.
+This project is a two-player online multiplayer strategy game, created in Java.
+The game is turn-based, and is set in WW2 and focused on Operation Mars, a famous operation on the eastern front around the city of Rzhev.

 The project contains about 1500 lines of code, and two dozen assets.